Best Car Insurance for Teachers

 Nationwide offers the cheapest car insurance for teachers.
 At $1,142 for an annual policy, a Nationwide policy costs just $95 per month.
 The next cheapest insurance company for teachers is State Farm.
 At $1,291, State Farm costs $12 more per month than USAA for teachers.
 Both companies ranked highly in the car insurers section of The Zebra's Customer Satisfaction Survey.

 Bear in mind, this data is an average of rates gathered from across the country.
-If you’re looking for personalized rates for your driving profile, enter your ZIP code below.
+If you’re looking for personalized insurance quotes for your driving profile, enter your ZIP code below.

 Insurance companies offer occupational discounts for teachers as a way to give back to the community and reward teachers' hard work, and because educators are viewed as less-risky drivers.
-Those in fields proven to employ less-dangerous drivers enjoy more affordable rates.
+Those in fields that are proven to employ less risky drivers enjoy lower rates.

 Occupation — like credit score, age, and driving history — is used as a predictor of how dependable a client will be for an insurance company.

 If you own a home or rent an apartment, you probably have a renters or homeowners insurance policy.
 If that's the case, you can save money by grouping your policies in what's called a bundle.
-See below projected savings via bundling auto and home or renters insurance.
+See below for projected savings via bundling auto with home or renters insurance.